shenanigans/node-doczar/README.md

 */
 ```

-The easiest way to document something a little more interesting is to use subdeclarations.
-You may
+The easiest way to document something a little more interesting is to use inner Declarations.
+All
-also declare one or more value types for each component.
-Subdeclaration paths are scoped to the
-first Component declared in the comment.
+inner Declarations affect the parent Declaration, not the one immediately above.
+You can use a
+forward slash after a Component type to add value types to a Component, and use the pipe character
+to chain multiple value types onto the same Component.
 ```c
 /**     @class FooBox
     Represents a box of foos.